Skip to content

 Easter in Cusco

-The city is also a good starting point for further topics around Inca Mythology, Inca Gods, and Sacsayhuamán.
+The city is also a good starting point for further topics around Inca Mythology, Inca Gods and Sacsayhuamán.

 Easter in Lima

 Many people visit several churches during Holy Week.
-This tradition is common in various Latin American countries and is also known in Peru.
+This tradition is common in various Latin American countries and also known in Peru.

-Easter in Arequipa and other regions
+Easter in Arequipa, Cajamarca, Tarma and other regions

 Arequipa also has strong Easter traditions.
 The white city offers an impressive backdrop with its churches, monasteries, and colonial streets.